manavasnani/Secure-Group-File-Sharing-with-ECDH-ECC/README.md

 3. Wrong Private Key: Attempt to decrypt with a different recipient’s private key.
 It should fail to derive the correct AES key.
 ________________________________________
 ## Error Handling
-- Prints errors to stderr with the prefix ERROR <username> whenever arguments or file checks fail.
+- Prints errors to stderr with the prefix ERROR whenever arguments or file checks fail.
 - Cleans up partial or temporary files on failure.
 - Checks for missing arguments and missing files.
 ________________________________________